Brian M. McLaughlin: Electrician work and higher education

 McLaughlin started his career as a journeyman electrician.
 He belonged to Local 3 of the International Brotherhood of Electrical Workers and was one of the union's business representatives.
 At a union meeting, he met labor leader Harry Van Arsdale, Jr., head of the CLC, who would become his mentor.
 Van Arsdale also came out of Local 3 of the IBEW, which was "long the most politically active building trades union in New York".

 Van Arsdale convinced McLaughlin that a job as a unionized electrician and a college degree were not incompatible, and persuaded him to attend night school.

 While McLaughlin was working as an electrician, he attended the Empire State College of the State University of New York and eventually graduated with a B.S.
 He also attended the New York Institute of Technology, where he earned a master's degree in Industrial Labor Relations.
 He later said that at this time he also worked on honing his leadership qualities.

 According to The New York Times, Van Arsdale "tutored Mr. McLaughlin on the ins and outs of labor politics and electoral politics."
 In 1981, Van Arsdale "gave the ambitious young electrician a huge responsibility – to organize the first Labor Day Parade in the city in decades."

-Eventually McLaughlin left his electrician job and went to work for the CLC.
+Eventually McLaughlin left his electrician job and went to serve as President for the New York City Central Labor Council.